jcurry/ZenPacks.community.mib_browser/README.rst

 with Zenoss 3.1 and with Firefox 3.6.13 and 4.0b12.
 No functional enhancements have been made and the testing emphasis has been on the MIB Browser functionality, rather than any other features.

-This ZenPack does NOT work with Zenoss 3.2.x.
+This ZenPack can be made to work with 3.2 and 4.1 - see below

 Components
 ==========